firefly-oss/lib-plugin-manager/examples/04-microservice-plugin-responsibilities.md

 In this example:

-- **Core Microservices** (accounts, payments) handle data operations
+- **Core Microservices**:
+  - `core-banking-accounts`: Manages account balances
+  - `core-banking-ledger`: Stores transaction data and handles transaction validation
+  - `core-banking-payments`: Handles payment processing
+  - `common-platform-accounting-gl`: Manages the Bank General Ledger
-- **Orchestrator** coordinates the overall payment process
+- **Orchestrator** coordinates the overall payment process and workflow
 - **Plugins** provide fraud detection and payment processing implementations

-This clear separation of responsibilities makes the system both stable and flexible.
+This clear separation of responsibilities makes the system both stable and flexible, with each microservice handling its specific domain data.